cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 - `binary` for binary data
 - `json` for JSON data

-The `content-type` of the DDS message is required to be consistent with the `datacontenttype` attribute.
+The `content-type` of the DDS message is REQUIRED to be consistent with the `datacontenttype` attribute.

 If a receiver finds a CloudEvents type as per the above rule, but with a